Thumbnail Filmstrip of Super Bench Adjustable Utility Bench Images

 - Accepts a growing list of attachments.
 We designed our Super Bench to be a real workhorse in any gym.
 More attachments are still being developed for the future, but in the meantime, our bench can be used together with the following accessories:

 - A solid foundation for home gym training.
-Use this bench with your other Ironmaster equipment such as Quick-Lock adjustable dumbbells, Olympic bars or IM1500/IM2000 machine for the ultimate home gym training experience.
+Use this bench with your other Ironmaster equipment such as Quick-Lock adjustable dumbbells, Olympic bars, IM2000 smith machine/ half rack for the ultimate home gym training experience.

 - Suited for home and light commercial use.
 The Super Bench was originally designed for personal home use, but owing to its excellent construction and superior functionality, many personal trainers and owners of fitness studios have included it in their gyms for the use of their clients as well.